 More expensive than many other brands.

 A water resistant and oil-free option for the face and body.
 Designed for easy, everyday use.

 Texture is slightly runny.

-20% zinc oxide provides excellent sun protection while algae and sunflower extracts help keep skin looking young.
+Formulated with zinc oxide that provides excellent sun protection while marula oil and other plant extracts help keep skin looking young.
 Non-greasy and doesn't leave white traces.